awsdocs/amazon-pinpoint-user-guide/doc-source/settings-sms-managing.md

 Use the Amazon Pinpoint console to customize the keyword responses for your number\.

 **Important**
-Required opt\-out and opt\-in keyword responses for toll\-free numbers are STOP and UNSTOP, which are carrier\-managed\.
-Because these keywords are carrier\-managed, they can't be changed\.
-On the Amazon Pinpoint console these fields will be grayed\-out\.
-When a user sends STOP or UNSTOP, the carrier also sends the response message\.
-Therefore, you won't be able to customize your opt\-out or opt\-in response message\.
+Required opt\-out and opt\-in keyword responses for US toll\-free numbers are STOP and UNSTOP, which are managed by carriers\.
+When a user replies to your message with STOP or UNSTOP, the carrier sends the response message\.
+On the Amazon Pinpoint console these fields are unavailable\.

 1. On the **SMS and voice** settings page, under **Number settings**, choose the short code or long code that you want to manage keyword responses for\.